1)

 OTHER

-will mail you a short acknowledgement instead, which will
+a short acknowledgement instead, which will look different

-look different in your mailbox directory.
-With most mail
+in your mailbox directory.
+With most mail programs you will

-programs you will know immediately that this is an acknowledgement
+know immediately that this is an acknowledgement you can

-you can read later.
-Finally, you can turn off acknowledgements
+read later.
+Finally, you can turn off acknowledgements completely

 to top]